metauni/metauni.github.io/mag/index.md

 ## Course content

-There will be a two week pre-course covering polynomials and polynomial rings, ideals and set-theoretic operations.
+There will be a two week pre-course covering polynomials and polynomial rings, ideals and set-theoretic operations (June 2nd, June 9th).
 Roughly each bullet point below will be one 1.5hr lecture (references are to **CLO**).

 * §1.1: Polynomials and Affine Space
 * §1.2, 1.3: Affine Varieties, parametrizations of Affine Varieties